 The Female Founders Program aims to assist female founders at different stages of the entrepreneurial cycle.
 It focuses on increasing the participation rates and business skills of female founders in Queensland along with providing support to those who are in the growth phase and need assistance to take their business to the next level.

 The Program is delivered under two sub-programs:

-1. Female Founders Impact Program which delivers capability development activities and
+1. Female Founders Impact Program which delivers capability development activities.
+Applications open October 1.

 2. Female Founders Advisory Board Program which focuses on delivering the skills and exposure to engage effectively with advisors and best practice governance to support business growth.

 Startup Onramp is a program for startup founders who currently have a day job and want to make the transition from employee to startup founder.
 It's a 12-week program and using a combination of workshops, mentoring and courseware, is designed to encourage more people to become startup founders and to give them the knowledge, skills and connections they need to maximise their chances of success.

 Innovate Queensland is a suite of workshops, webinars and collaborations that help innovators, entrepreneurs and organisations.
 Their programs include:

 - Skills Development Workshops offer practical ’how-to’ skills and development training.

 - GRID which is a FREE LinkedIn forum and webinar series designed to foster innovation, commercialisation, knowledge sharing and collaboration across industries.

 - Collaboration Activities which provide opportunities to meet and work with the potential innovation partners and commercial collaborators.